pereferrera/trident-lambda-splout/README.md

 The problem
 ===========

-We want to implement counting the number of appearances of hashtags in tweets, grouped by by date, and serve the data as a remote service, for example to be able to populate timelines in a website / mobile app (e.g. give me the evolution of mentions for hashtag "california" for the past 10 days).
+We want to implement counting the number of appearances of hashtags in tweets, grouped by date, and serve the data as a remote service, for example to be able to populate timelines in a website / mobile app (e.g. give me the evolution of mentions for hashtag "california" for the past 10 days).